 - State Farm: $438 per year

-Metlife is the most expensive company for minimum coverage in Missouri, costing an average of $980 per year.
+If you or a family member are in the military, USAA's $190 average annual rate is by far the most affordable option.
+MetLife is the most expensive company for minimum coverage in Missouri, costing an average of $980 per year.

 These prices are only estimates based on rates for an average Missouri driver and should not be used to compare insurance prices.

-While full coverage insurance in Missouri costs more than a liability-only policy, it provides an added protection and higher limits.
+While full coverage insurance in Missouri costs more than a liability-only policy, it provides added protection and higher limits.
 A full coverage policy consists of comprehensive and collision insurance that protects drivers from road accidents and off-road incidents.